Our rating(4.2/5)

 Business users can create sub-accounts in several different currencies.

-Payment cards: A Revolut Business account includes the option to order several prepaid Mastercard debit cards.
-These will allow you to withdraw money at ATMs and pay in most shops in the UK and abroad (chip and PIN or contactless).
-Most paid plans include a metal Mastercard, which is more for show than any functional benefits.
+Payment cards: A Revolut Business account includes the option to order several debit cards.
+These allow you to withdraw money at ATMs and pay in most shops in the UK and abroad via chip and PIN or contactless.
+Paid plans include at least one metal Mastercard or Visa card, which is more for show than any functional benefits.

 Revolut still does not offer loans or overdrafts in the UK, only in other countries such as Ireland, Australia, France, the United States and Germany.